Tuesday, December 27, 2011

 At least since the time of Christ, there has been some degree of moral opprobrium in Western culture against making money solely from the use of money.
 First he drove the money-changers from the temple (as well as other businesses, but the image remains a classic) and later he spoke against lending money at interest.
 This opprobrium was so strong that for centuries Christians were prohibited from lending money at interest.
 That task, so crucial to commercial life, was left to the infidel Jews, who were nevertheless frequently sanctioned for their practices.

 In more modern times, the opprobrium has lapsed as we all know, but there remained both a moral opprobrium and a legal sanction against lending at usurious rates … such as the practice of loan sharks.
 Currently all states have laws against usury that set a maximum legal rate of interest and federal law criminalizes charging twice that amount and attempting to collect it.
-Making a reasonable profit from ones money was deemed respectable and moral; but making too much was beyond the pale.
+Making a reasonable profit from one's money has beenn deemed respectable and moral; but making too much was beyond the pale.
 In the latter case, one was thought to take advantage of people who were in difficulty.

 After the stock market crash of 1929, Congressional hearings revealed that the mixing of commercial and investment banking activities during the 1920s had created conflicts of interest and fraud, which helped bring about the 1929 crash.
 To prohibit such practices, Congress passed the Glass-Steagall Act in 1933.